Don Thorsen: Career

-Thorsen also does ecumenical work with the National Council of Churches on the Theological Dialogue on Matters of Faith and Order Convening Table, and on Interreligious Relations and Collaboration.
-He also works ecumenically with the Wesleyan Holiness Connection.
-Thorsen served in editorial positions for Christianity Today and Christian Scholar's Review.
+Beyond teaching and research, Thorsen has been actively involved in national and international ecumenical initiatives.
+He has worked with the National Council of Churches through its Theological Dialogue on Matters of Faith and Order Convening Table and its programs on Interreligious Relations and Collaboration, and has also participated in ecumenical efforts with the Wesleyan Holiness Connection.
+He has served in editorial roles with Christianity Today and Christian Scholar’s Review.